DREP Market Capitalization Tops $6.74 Billion (DREP)

 Buying and Selling DREP

-It is usually not currently possible to purchase alternative cryptocurrencies such as DREP directly using US dollars.
-Investors seeking to trade DREP should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DREP using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as DREP directly using US dollars.
+Investors seeking to trade DREP should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy DREP using one of the aforementioned exchanges.

 Receive News & Updates for DREP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DREP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.